A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Sampling Methodology

 \subsubsection{Random Walk (RW)}

-Another classic sampling technique is the classic random walk \cite{Lovasz93}.
-In this case, the next-hop node~$v$ is chosen uniformly at random among the neighbors of the current node~$u$.
-Therefore, the probability of moving from $u$ to $v$ is
+In the classic random walk \cite{Lovasz93}, the next-hop node~$w$ is chosen uniformly at random among the neighbors of the current node~$v$. {\em I.e.,} the probability of moving from $v$ to $w$ is

-Random walk has been deeply studied; {\em e.g.,} see \cite{Lovasz93} for an excellent survey.
-It is simple and there are analytical results on its stationary distribution and convergence time.
-Unfortunately, it is also inherently biased.
-Indeed, in a connected graph, the probability of being at the particular node $u$ converges with time to:

-which is the stationary distribution of the random walk. {\em E.g.,} a node with twice the degree will be visited by RW two times more often.
-Moreover, we show later that many other node properties in OSNs are correlated with the node degree; these include, for example, the privacy settings, clustering coefficient, network membership, or even the 32 bit user ID.
-As a result of this correlation, all these metrics are inherently badly estimated by RW sampling.
+RW is inherently biased.
+Assuming a connected graph and aperiodicity, the probability of being at the particular node $v$ converges to the stationary distribution $\pi^{\scriptscriptstyle RW}_v = \frac{k_v}{2\cdot|E|}$, {\em i.e.} the classic RW samples nodes w.p. $\pi^{\scriptscriptstyle RW}_v \sim k_v$.
+This is clearly biased towards high degree nodes; {\em e.g.,} a node with twice the degree will be visited by RW twice more often.
+In Section \ref{sec:fb_evalmethod}, we show that several other node properties are correlated with the node degree and thus estimated with bias by RW sampling.